 What you can expect on the Day of your Photo Session: On arrival to take your photos, we will talk about your property's best features and consider ways to make your images shine.
 Normally the session will take about an hour to complete.
-I will capture all living areas, make sure everything is well let and cheerful, add a cosy warm atmosphere with fire in fireplaces, and insure your front image has an ideal blue and puffy cloud sky.
-A checklist that might help in preparing for your shoot could include the following:
+I will capture all living areas, make sure everything is well let and cheerful, add a cosy warm atmosphere with fire in fireplaces, and insure the all-important front image has an ideal blue and puffy cloud sky.

 Interiors - Lighting, Personal Items, and Final Prep: Light makes your home sparkle and can't be underrated.
 All overhead lights and lamps on, and check for burned out bulbs.
-Ceiling fans should be off (spinning blades look blurry in photos).
+Ceiling fans should be off so the blades won't look blurry.
 Open all curtains to let that cheerful natural light in.
-Consider removing larger personal photos that will be recognizable in your images.
-Buyers are easily distracted, and may be looking at images of many homes in a hurry.
-Thus it is recommended that you may benefit from stowing unusual or highly colorful personal items that may attract too much attention.
+Consider removing larger personal photos that will be recognizable in your images, or ask for them to blurred.
+You will benefit from removing highly unusual or controversial items that may attract too much attention.
 We want buyers to focus instead on the inviting space and layout of your home.
 On the day of the shoot, freshly dust and wipe down table tops as the camera really enhances gleaming surfaces.

 Pets: No one loves animals more than me, but your buyers may have allergies, etc. It is best to hide pet bowls, beds, and toys to insure those buyers do not eliminate your home from consideration.
 We can usually just move those items as we go from room to room.

-We may want to adjust certain items during your session where something appears distorted in the camera lens, or where something appears to distract from showcasing your room.
+Day of Shoot Staging: We may want to adjust certain items during your session where something appears distorted in the camera lens, or where something appears to distract from showcasing your room.
 Your beautiful photos will attract lots of interest showing your home at it's sparkling best for potential buyers to review again and again as they make their decision.
-If you are working with a real estate professional or stager, they will give great advise of prepping your property, and if any items you stow need to remain packed during the sale process, or if they need only be moved for the photo session.
+Your real estate professional will give great advise for prepping your property, and if any items you stow need to remain packed during the sale process, or if they need only be moved for the photo session.
 Often items that are stowed for photos can be returned to their normal place in your home for your comfort and convenience after the photo session is complete.

 Keep it Easy as Possible: A last note, some preparation can be simpler than you may think.
-We do not normally photograph closets, hallways, attics, or garages, unless you have an unusual feature that you wish to be shown.
+We do not normally photograph closets, hallways, attics, garages, storage sheds, etc., unless you have an unusual feature that you wish to be shown.
 Unfinished basements are optional as well.
 Kitchen sinks and bathtubs are handy places to stash bottles and small items, even inside dishwashers or ovens.
 In other rooms behind an open door can work for stashing scatter rugs or waste baskets, or behind a couch cushion is a handy place to store remote controls and other items.
 Keep these spaces in mind as these and other creative places out of camera view can make stowing away extra items quick and easier to replace once photos are finished.
 Additionally vacuuming and window washing is often something that will not show one way or the other.
 If you have windows facing a sunny backdrop, that may warrant washing, but often the camera does not show that level of detail on glass the sun is not shining through.
 I am happy to work with property owners and agents to get those final prep jobs done efficiently during the shoot, and strive to make it a low stress process for the sellers!
 You will see in the final images that all the preparation will be well worth it!